-This website is dedicated to providing the people of New Jersey with information about creating a more humane healthcare system for the people of our State of New Jersey.
-We hope that the information provided below will encourage you to join with us and help build this growing movement already taking place in approximately 20 other states in our nation so far.
+This website is dedicated to providing the people of New Jersey with information about creating a healthcare system that is simple, economical and humane.
+We hope that the information provided will encourage you to join with us and help build the growing movement for Medicare for All in NJ.
+We are not alone; over 20 other states have similar organizations.

 Health Care Savings for New Jersey